Godparent: Numbers of sponsors

-In the Lutheran church, a baptized member may only have one godchild.
-This is because of the responsibility that goes along with it.

 Modern practices

 Anglican Communion

 The Church of England, the mother Church of the Anglican Communion, retained godparents in baptism, formally removing the marriage barriers in 1540, but the issue of the role and status of godparents continued to be debated in the English Church.
 They were abolished in 1644 by the Directory of Public Worship promulgated by the English Civil War Parliamentary regime, but continued to be used in some parishes in the north of England.
 After the Restoration in 1660, they were reintroduced to Anglicanism, with occasional objections, but dropped by almost every dissenting church.
 There is some evidence that the restored institution had lost some of its social importance as well as its universality.

 At present, in the Church of England, relatives can stand as godparents, and although it is not clear that parents can be godparents, they sometimes are.
 Godparents should be both baptised and confirmed (although it is not clear in which Church), but the requirement for confirmation can be waived.
 There is no requirement for clergy to baptise those from outside their parishes, and baptism can be reasonably delayed so that the conditions, including suitable godparents, can be met.
 As a result, individual clergy have considerable discretion over the qualifications of godparents.
 Many "contemporary Anglican rites likewise require parents and godparents to respond on behalf of infant [baptismal] candidates."